| Royal Prince Alfred Hospital

 Institute of Academic Surgery

-In addition to being the inaugural Co-Chair of the IAS, Professor Solomon is the Academic Head of the Department of Colorectal Surgery at the RPA, a Clinical Professor of Surgery and Director of Colorectal Research for both RPA and the University of Sydney and is a past President of the Colorectal Surgical Society of Australia & New Zealand (CSSANZ).
+Professor Michael Solomon is a Consultant Surgeon and Academic Head of the Department of Colorectal Surgery at the Royal Prince Alfred Hospital in Sydney.
+He is Professor of Surgical Research at the University of Sydney and is a past President of the Colorectal Surgical Society of Australia & New Zealand (CSSANZ) and Chairman of the RACS/CSSANZ Training Board in Colorectal Surgery.

 Professor Paul Bannon is a Cardiothoracic Surgeon dedicated to a life of surgery and research taking discoveries from the laboratory bench to the patient's bedside.
 Professor Bannon completed his surgical training at RPA and, under the guidance of the late Professor Douglas Baird, was encouraged to take up research and has never looked back.